 Three of the University’s most-enrolled minors include two new offerings and a pre-existing minor in the Carroll School of Management, an example of the University’s strategic emphasis on expanding opportunities for students to take courses and earn minors outside of the college or school of their major.

-This fall, 265 students have enrolled in the new finance minor, 195 in management and leadership, and 143 in the new marketing minor.
+For the Fall 2018 semester, 265 students enrolled in the new finance minor, 195 in management and leadership, and 143 in the new marketing minor.

 Rounding out the top five minors by enrollment are medical humanities (143) and history (141), according to the Office of Institutional Research, Planning, and Assessment.